phenom64/OpenXMB/README.md

 The rendering backend is powered by [**AuroreEngine**](https://github.com/phenom64/AuroreEngine), a custom rendering library based on `dreamrender`.
 The entire application is built using C++23 modules for a clean and modern architecture.

-A significant portion of OpenXMB is either derived from [**XMBShell by JCM**](github.com/JnCrMx/xmbshell) or based on ideas from it - this is explained in the Licenses and Acknowledgements sections below.

 ## Screenshots

 <p align="center">